Skip to main content

 • “The music perfectly complements the gameplay, fostering a sense of calm as you methodically build and expand your operations.”

-• “The music is sort of repetitive; add more songs like ambient tracks, then transition into more upbeat music during action.”
+• “The music is sort of repetitive.
+Add more songs like ambient tracks, then transitions into more upbeat music during action.”

-• “However, the music feels a bit familiar and could use more variety.”
+• “However, the music works (a bit familiar), but could use more variety.”

 • replayability